sefdigital/jitsi-meet/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---

 <!--
-Thank you for suggesting an idea to make Investmentberatung JS better.
+Thank you for suggesting an idea to make Investmentberatung SJ better.

 Please fill in as much of the template below as you're able.